umbraco/Umbraco.Packages/team-meeting-notes/template.md

 # Package team meeting [DATE]

-Attended by Dave, David, Jesper, Kevin, Lotte, Nik & Richard
+Attendees: Dave, David, Jesper, Kevin, Lotte, Nik & Richard

+Notetaker:

 ## Agenda

-- Who takes notes
 - Status on Umbpack
 - Status on Package Templates
 - Status on Umbraco.Packages issues
 - Status on UI Examples
 - Any other business
 - Tasks for next time

-## Who takes notes

-Todays notetaker is

 ## Status on Umbpack